Overview and Characteristics of Scales Assessing Power, Status, Dominance, and Prestige

 Achievement Motivation Scale [general] (Cassidy & Lynn, 1989)

-several hierarchy variables (2 subscales are relevant)
+several hierarchy variables (2 subscales are relevant; dominance motive is also about power)

 +